Nepalese river blocked by landslide flowing again

 A big earthquake hit Nepal on April 25, triggering numerous landslides and avalanches and killing more than 8,000 people.
 A second quake hit the mountainous country on May 12, killing scores.

-Myagdi district administrator Tek Bahadur K.C. said the landslide had created a 150 meter-high dam and the water build- up spread about three kilometers.
+Myagdi district administrator Tek Bahadur K.C. said the landslide had created a 150 metre-high dam and the water build- up spread about three kilometres.

 “We had already moved 123 people in the area to safe places fearing landslides as the mountain had developed cracks in the earthquake,” he said.